DevDegree/dev-rps-devanandersen/README.md

   </tr>
 </table>

+3. Make a commit(s) and push up to GitHub.
+4. Create a new branch.
-2. Make a commit, then update your program to also output the winner of the game.
+5. Update your program to also output the winner of the game.

 **Sample IO**